4 September 2021

-We don’t really know what our lives will be like once the pandemic is over.
+We don’t really know what our lives will be like as we come out of the pandemic.
 So much is unknown, and it makes it hard to plan what to do.
 Above all, our minds like certainty, so facing this strange, new situation can leave us feeling stressed and anxious.
 And, that often makes us worry more.

-It’s normal to worry in a crisis.
+It’s normal to worry when things go wrong.
 But spending a lot of time worrying can give the worry a life of its own.
 Once an idea gets in your head it can get escalate into something much bigger.
 What starts as a thought about, for instance, forgetting to wash your hands, can end up as believing all your family will get sick and you won’t be able to cope.